btarg/TwitchVsMinecraft2/README.md

 Follow the instructions on the TwitchApps page for how to revoke access to the Twitch API if you want to stay extra safe.

-This key is stored in the config file found in `<worldname>/serverconfig/twitchmod-server.toml`.
+This key needs to be reset every time the game is restarted using the in-game command `/ttv key`.

 # Building from source
 To build the project using a terminal, type